Split digraphs: Degree sequence characterizations of split digraphs

-To prove \eqref{eq:displit_split} in Theorem~\ref{thm:displit_split}, we will need the following inequalities of induced partitions, which rely heavily on the proper ordering of $d$ and give conditions on when strict inequality in \eqref{eq:PNineq} occurs.
+To prove \eqref{eq:displit_split} in Theorem~\ref{thm:displit_split}, we need the following inequalities of induced partitions, which rely heavily on the proper ordering of $d$ and give conditions on when strict inequality in \eqref{eq:Pineq} and \eqref{eq:Nineq} occurs.

 \begin{lem} Suppose $d$ is properly ordered and $\mX = \{\Xpm, \Xp, \Xm, \X0\}$ is an induced partition.
 For $x\in\Xp$, $y\in\Xm$, $z\in\Xpm$ and $w\in\X0$, we have

 \end{lem}